Gengmaosi/Human-Machine-JSE/README.md

 This is the official implementation of ''.
 The abstract is ''.

 # Preparations
-We recommend the readers test the program in the newly-built environment based on Python 3.8, which we tested in Nov.
-2023.
+We recommend the readers test the program in the newly-built environment based on Python 3.8.
 You can run the following command in the terminal to install the needed libraries:
 ```
 pip install -r requirements.txt
 ```